 What is an Admiral Nurse?

-- Work with families as an invaluable source of contact and support at particular points of difficulty in the dementia journey, including diagnosis, when the condition progresses, or when tough decisions need to be made such as moving a family member into residential care.
+- support you at difficult times in your dementia journey, including when the condition progresses, or when tough decisions need to be made, such as moving a family member into residential care.

 Watch this short video to find out more about how Jody, an Admiral Nurse in Medway, supports families like yours.

 Each Admiral Nurse service is operated as a partnership between Dementia UK and a host organisation, which can include the NHS, local authorities, charities and private providers.